Skip to content

 2. Reads git status from the working directory.

-3. Builds a powerline-style output with ANSI colors.
+3. Builds line 1 (model, directory, git, date/time) as a powerline bar with ANSI colors.

 The model segment background is green when git is clean and yellow when there are uncommitted changes, giving you a quick visual indicator of repository state.